 Here is an overview of how to make these quesadillas (full details are in the recipe card below):

 - Heat some olive oil in a frying pan, then sauté the kale and bell pepper.
-Stir in the garlic and green onion and cook until the garlic is nice and fragrant.
+Stir in the garlic and green onion, and then cook until the garlic is nice and fragrant.

 - Mix together the shredded mozzarella and Gruyere cheese in a bowl and set that aside.